 How Does Drop the Lowest Grade Work?

-The adjusted overall grades will appear in the instructors Student Gradess Area and on the students' Smartwork5 homepages.
+The adjusted overall grades will appear in the instructors Student Grades Area and on the students' Smartwork5 homepages.
 Student grades will remain inside your Smartwork5 assignments even with dropped grades.
-You will see them in your Class Activity Report.
+You will still see them in your Class Activity Report.

 Up until the day before your selected date, you can disable dropping lowest grade(s) by changing the number of grades you’re dropping to “0.”
 You can also edit the selected date at any time before this date.
 Once the selected date has passed, you cannot undo these dropped grades.